-Investment in customer service made in a thoughtful fashion has shown to pay off handsomely.
-When Jeff Bezos founded Amazon in 1994, he vowed to become obsessed with delivering excellent customer service.
-Amazon has received both good and bad press, but one thing everyone agrees with is that Bezos’ company has outstanding customer service.
-When Bezos rolled out the Prime program, he wrote that “two-day shipping becomes an everyday experience rather than an occasional indulgence.”
-It has irrevocably transformed shoppers’ expectations and started a competition for faster shipping.
-Prime keeps customers hooked to Amazon.
-Driving excellence in customer service has not only brought Amazon, a large number of customers, but it has helped make it a force to be reckoned with in the retail industry.
-Prime also proved another critical point for Amazon: Customers are willing to pay for better, faster service.
+Investment in customer service has shown to pay off handsomely.
+After Jeff Bezos founded Amazon in 1994, he pledged to become obsessed with delivering excellent customer services.
+Amazon has received both good and bad media, but something everyone agrees with is that Bezos’ company has outstanding client service.
+When Bezos rolled out the Prime program, he wrote that “expedited shipping becomes an everyday experience as opposed to an occasional indulgence.”
+It has irrevocably shifted shoppers’ expectations and started a competition for faster shipping.
+Prime keeps clients hooked to Amazon.
+Driving excellence in service has not only brought Amazon, a large number of customers but also it’s helped make it a force to be reckoned with in the retail sector.
+Prime also proved another critical point for Amazon: Customers are prepared to pay for better, faster service.

-Most people associate customer service with the interaction that takes place between a company and its customer-facing employees, and not so much with the supply chain.
-However, a company’s ability to provide excellent customer service depends to a large extent on its operations—its ability to deliver a product or service quickly and as promised, or to replace or return a defective product quickly.
+Most people associate customer service with the interaction that occurs between an organization and its customer-facing employees, rather than the supply chain.
+However, a business’s ability to offer exceptional customer service is based to a large extent on its operations–its ability to deliver a service or product fast and as promised, or to substitute or return a defective product quickly.

-As Amazon demonstrates, customer service can provide a winning edge in a competitive world.
-To be known for service, a company must have intimate knowledge of customer needs, possess the ability to provide service that is difficult for the competition to match, and then find a way to get customers to pay for the increased service.
-Involving the supply chain organization upfront can help identify different service models that can be offered to the customer.
-The supply chain team can estimate the costs and effort associated with delivering each model.
-The sales team can then negotiate the price with the customer.
+As Amazon demonstrates, customer service may provide a winning edge in a competitive world.
+To be known for service, a business must have intimate knowledge of customer needs, have the capability to provide support that’s hard for the competition to match, and then find a way to get clients to pay for the increased service.
+Involving the supply chain upfront may help identify different service models that can be offered to the customer.
+The sales team can then negotiate the cost with the client.

-The companies can provide better customer service without breaking the bank by tailoring service levels to the customer segment.
-This can be achieved,
+The businesses can provide better service profitably by tailoring service levels to the customer segment.

-- First, by classifying customers by segments and by developing a menu of service levels
+- First, by classifying customers by segments and by creating a menu of service levels

-- Second by identifying service levels appropriate for different segments
+- Second by identifying service levels suitable for different segments

-- Third by developing a service model that is difficult for the competition to match–e.g., Southwest Airlines’ 25-minute gate turnarounds, and
+- Third by developing a service model that is difficult for the competition to match, g., Southwest Airlines’ 25-minute gate turnarounds, and

 - Fourth, by pricing it appropriately and finding a way for the customer to pay for the increased service.